Twin-width of Planar Graphs; a Short Proof: Introduction

 It comes without surprise that the gradually improving upper bounds have required stronger and more involved arguments, and the best ones are not easy to read for non-experts.
-In this paper, we take the opposite route; we give a slightly worse bound with a self-contained proof which is as short and simple as possible with the current knowledge: \begin{theorem} The twin-width of any simple planar graph is at most~$11$. \end{theorem} Readers are also welcome to compare simplicity of the coming proof with the first version of \cite{DBLP:journals/corr/abs-2205.05378} which proved the same bound of~$11$.
+In this paper, we take the opposite route; we give a slightly worse bound with a self-contained proof which is as short and simple as possible with the current knowledge: \begin{theorem} The twin-width of any simple planar graph is at most~$11$. \end{theorem}